-You may see an unfamiliar charge after signing up for a free trial or pre-ordering paid content on YouTube.
+You may see an unfamiliar charge after signing up for a trial or pre-ordering paid content on YouTube.
 This charge is an authorization hold.

 What is an authorization hold?